Terry's Second Site Tips

 Tag Groups

-Tag Groups is a new feature introduced in Second Site 4.
-It allows one to separate the Tags that are output in Person Pages into groups, which then can be separated from other groups of Tags to be placed in a specific sequence, and if desired formatted differently.
+Tag Groups allow one to separate the Tags that are output in Person Pages into groups, which then can be separated from other groups of Tags to be placed in a specific sequence, and if desired formatted differently.
 This article describes that feature and offers some suggestions for its use.
+Other articles in my Second Site Section cover other topics about customizing your site.

 Topics Included in this Article